What Is a Healthcare Ombudsman? Massachusetts Guide for Facilities

 - Dieticians

-Family councils are often facilitated by a local ombudsman.
+Family councils are often facilitated by a nursing home ombudsman.
 Massachusetts was the third state to mandate protections for Federal Resident and Family Council Regulations.
 The facility must designate a staff member to coordinate with the council who provides assistance and responds to written requests that materialize from such meetings.
 Residents have a right to participate in council meetings or have a family member present.

 How to Contact Your Massachusetts Healthcare Ombudsman